 Personally, I feel that over the past few years these 3 developments are the reason that roles are changing.
 Nevertheless, there is one linking pin between all of these, which is software engineering.
 Core application (web) development has been there for ages, but with the shift to the cloud, new opportunities pop up.
 As a BI consultant, I am ready to use software engineering best practices and leverage CI/CD-pipelines whilst increasingly adapting test driven development.
 That’s why you see BI Developers, ETL developers or DWH developers nowadays working as a Data Engineer,.

 Another thing, that is not in the picture, but does fit in nicely at the Organize- and Analyze-layer is the introduction of Microsoft Power BI.
-Microsoft Power BI is a great tool that enables a BA to perform analytics on large datasets and provide great insights.
+Microsoft Power BI empowers Business Analysts for analytics on large datasets, facilitating the delivery of profound insights efficiently.
 It brings the ‘back-end’ BI work to the front of the report and introduces a lot of self-service analytics and possibilities.
 Microsoft Power BI consultants are a new part of the family that provide data & insights to an organization.
-However, without a proper data-architecture, data-governance and master data-management in place you’ll end up with a data swamp rather than valuable insights.
+Without a solid data architecture, data governance, and master data management, you risk a data swamp instead of valuable insights.
 So be mindful when going all-in on self-service analytics.

 Reflecting on the above, my role or title largely depends on the core work I do at the client and chosen technology-stack.
-I can be a Data Engineer, Data Analyst, Data Scientist or Business Analyst, depending on what is asked at that point in time.
-But in the end, my goal will always be to help the client gain the best and most valuable insights out of its data.
+I can be a Data Engineer, Data Analyst, Data Scientist, or Business Analyst, depending on the requirements at that time.
+Ultimately, my goal is to assist clients in gaining the best and most valuable insights from their data.
 No matter what the data platform or my role is.
-As longs as I can use my skills to unlock an organization’s untapped data potential and connect with the business I am happy with whatever you name it.
+I'm content as long as I can use my skills to unlock untapped data potential and connect with the business.

 And remember, with lots of data comes great responsibility!